Retro023/King/README.md

 # King
 This small tool auto adds your user name to the king text file in koth matches

-to use this tool replace the USERNAME.txt with your username and the king.txt with what ever the king.txt file is called in your game
+to use this tool replace the USERNAME with your username and the king.txt with what ever the king.txt file is called in your game

 tips for use;
 the best use case is to hide this script somewhere and make it a crontab that runs as root so every minute or amount of time specified by you your name will be entered